-- Start with organization, because time spent searching for a pencil is time not devoted to learning.
-Then, use a visual timer app or hourglass to help younger children conceptualize time in increments.
+- Use timers: Use a visual timer app or hourglass to help younger children conceptualize time in increments.
 Establish consequences for failing to use time wisely.
 When assignments are late, make it your child’s responsibility to tell the teacher what happened and determine how to prevent the problem from recurring.
-In the higher elementary grades, teach children the basics of scheduling through estimating time needed for various tasks and reflecting on its wisest use.
-Help them understand the difference between things they must do and things they want to do, and teach them to break down long-term projects into smaller steps.
+Time management for elementary students is about teaching responsibility and establishing habits they can build upon when they’re older.

 Supporting School Success With the A-B-C System

 Help your child stick to completing the “A” tasks first.
-Remind them to track the time needed to complete each task, to help plan accurately for similar projects in the future.
+Remind them to track the time needed to finish each task to help plan accurately for similar projects in the future.

 More Strategies to Teach Your Kid Time Management